 NOTE: The special education concentration has 14 credits of free electives.
-These credits could be used towards completion of a minor or for courses in a study abroad trip.
-The elective credits could also be used for the 4+1 program.
+These credits could be used towards the completion of a minor or for courses on a study abroad trip.
+You could also use these free electives for courses in the 4+1 program (senior year).
+Another option is to use these electives for any course that UD offers that interests you.